govau/design-system-components/FAQ.md

 > This page contains frequently asked questions from our community.

-If you can't find the answer to your question, you can email guides@digital.gov.au or join our conversation on [Slack](http://guides.service.gov.au/join-slack/).
+If you can’t find the answer to your question, you can email guides@digital.gov.au or join our conversation on [Slack](http://guides.service.gov.au/join-slack/).